anchpop/wise_mans_haskell/book.md

 --                             [1]
 ```

-Remember, what we want here is to go from from a List of `Choice`s to an IO action which will print all the choices, with their index.
+Remember, what we want here is to go from a List of `Choice`s to an IO action which will print all the choices, with their index.

 1) `zip [1..] choices` - `zip` is a function that takes two lists, of possibly different types, and returns a List of 2-tuples.
 The first 2-tuple is the first element of the first List, and the first element of the second List, the second 2-tuple is the second element of the first List, and the second element of the second List, and so on.